tetra-code/cse_y2_notes/Q1/ML/week2.md

 You can take combination of separate gaussian distributions.
 This erquires giving each separate gaussian a weight.

 FOr now ignore mixture models

+question: why only consider multivariate gaussian

+With increasing dimensions / # measurements, does Gaussian or histogram need more data? -> histogram